Deforming cyclic covers in towers: Hurwitz tree

-We require that $C$ is stably marked by the points $((x_b)_{b \in B},x_0)$ in the sense of \cite{MR702953}. \end{definition}
+We require that $\overline{C}$ is stably marked by the points $((x_b)_{b \in B},x_0)$ in the sense of \cite{MR702953}. \end{definition}

-The \emph{combinatorial tree} underlying a decorated tree $C$ is the graph $T=(V,E)$, defined as follows.
-The vertex set $V$ of $T$ is the set of irreducible components of $C$, together with a distinguished element $e_0$.
-We write $C_v$ for the component corresponding to a vertex $v \neq v_0$ and $z_e$ for the singular point corresponding to an edge $e \neq e_0$.
-An edge $e$ corresponding to a singular point $z_e$ which is adjacent to the vertices corresponding to the two components which intersect at $z_e$.
-The edge $e_0$ is adjacent to the root $v_0$ and the vertex $v$ corresponding to the (unique) component $C_v$ containing the distinguished point $x_0$.
-At any point on $e$, we say the direction away from the root the \textit{positive} one.
+The \emph{combinatorial tree} underlying a decorated tree $\overline{C}$ is the graph $T=(V,E)$, defined as follows.
+The vertex set $V$ of $T$ is the set of irreducible components of $\overline{C}$, together with a distinguished element $e_0$.
+We write $\overline{C}_v$ for the component corresponding to a vertex $v \neq v_0$ and $z_e$ for the singular point corresponding to an edge $e \neq e_0$.
+The singular point $z_e$ associated to an edge $e$ is adjacent to the vertices corresponding to the two components which intersect at $z_e$.
+The edge $e_0$ is adjacent to the root $v_0$ and the vertex $v$ corresponding to the (unique) component $\overline{C}_v$ containing the distinguished point $x_0$.
+At any point on an edge $e$, we say the direction away from the root the \textit{positive} one.

-Note that, since $(C, (x_b), x_0)$ is stably marked of genus $0$, the components $C_v$ have genus zero, too, and the graph $T$ is a tree.
+Note that, since $(\overline{C}, (x_b), x_0)$ is stably marked of genus $0$, the components $\overline{C}_v$ have genus zero, too, and the graph $T$ is a tree.
 Moreover, we have $\lvert B \rvert \ge 1$.
-For a vertex $v \in V$, we write $U_v \subset C_v$ for the complement in $C_v$ of the set of singular and marked points.
+For a vertex $v \in V$, we write $\overline{U}_v \subset \overline{C}_v$ for the complement in $\overline{C}_v$ of the set of singular and marked points.